 The burger is made from a base of quinoa and black beans, with plenty of onion, garlic and spices to add flavor and a bit of rice flour to hold it all together.
 I like to serve it with my spicy tahini dressing for a little kick (I just sounded like my mother, lol).
 Anyway, let’s get cooking!

-How to make black bean burgers
+How to make the patty

-Cook the quinoa according to these instructions.
+First, you’ll want to cook the quinoa according to these instructions.

 Roughly chop the onion and add to the food processor with the garlic.
 Pulse a few times to break up until no large chunks of the garlic remain.